How to Get iPhone OS 3.0 Now (Yes, Now)

 You can: Apple has seeded the so-called “Golden Master” edition of the iPhone 3.0 OS to developers, making it ready for the masses.
 This is the same version you’ll be able to download in a week–you don’t have to be a developer to run it, as with the Beta version.
 That said, it’s not entirely a one-click upgrade; you’ll need a modicum of tech savvy to make it happen.
 Specifically, you need to be able to hold down the “option” or “shift” key when you click the mouse.
 Think you can handle it?
 Go.

-EDIT: You’ll also have to live with one annoyance: you can’t sync yourapps from iTunes.
-Instead, you must re-download them all using theiTunes Store on your iPhone.
+EDIT: You’ll also have to live with one annoyance: you can’t sync your

 Step 1: Search your favorite torrent site for iPhone OS Golden Master, or some variation thereof.
 You’re looking for a torrent file called “iPhone1,2_3.0_7A341_Restore.ipsw”.
 If it’s some other version–7A***–don’t bother.
 That’s the Beta, which you’ll need to be a registered developer to use.
 Caveat Torrenter: Be careful of downloading malware files masquerading as the real thing.
 (Thanks, Gizmodo)